natcap/invest.users-guide/source/managed_timber_production_model.rst

 Data Needs
 ==========

 The model requires a GIS polygon file (a vector database) demarcating timber parcels.
 Unique timber parcels can be distinguished by differences in the percent of the parcel harvested each harvest period, the mass of wood removed each harvest period, the species of trees removed, or the costs of managing and harvesting wood from the parcel.
-These attributes, along with timber prices and the time interval for analysis, can be included as a table in the shapefile or as a separate table.
+These attributes, along with timber prices and the time interval for analysis, should be included as a separate CSV table.

 1.	**Timber parcels (required)**.
 A GIS dataset (vector) that indicates the different timber parcels on the landscape.
 Each parcel should be given a unique identifier.
-The dataset should be projected in meters and the projection used should be defined.

  *Name:* file can be named anything